School-of-the-Ancients/sota-beta/README.md

 - **Node.js** 20 or later
 - **npm** 10 or later (ships with modern Node releases)
 - A Google Gemini API key with access to the realtime and Imagen models
+- (Optional) An OpenAI API key with Realtime API access or an endpoint that can mint ephemeral tokens

 ### Installation